phlex-ruby/phlex/README.md

 <img alt="Phlex logo" src="phlex_logo.png" width="250" />

-### 🚨 Phlex is still in early development and should not be used in production yet. 🚨

-HAML, Slim and ERB are on notice.
-It’s time for a new way to compose views in Ruby, using... ✨**Ruby**.✨ We don’t need another templating lanauge and we’re fed up with div soup.
-With Phlex, you can write small, reusable view components using Plain Old Ruby Objects and templates composed of plain old Ruby blocks.
+It’s time for a new way to compose views in Ruby, using... ✨**Ruby**.✨ We don’t need another templating lanauge.
+With Phlex, you can write small, reusable view components using simple Ruby Objects and templates composed of Ruby blocks.

+> **Warning**
+>
+> _Phlex is still in early development and should not be used in production yet._

 ### The Road to 1.0

 Phlex is licenced under MIT and is being developed in the open by [Joel Drapper](https://github.com/joeldrapper).
-The plan is to release a stable 1.0 version in the next few months with the following featuers:
+The plan is to release a stable `1.0` version in the next few months.

-- [x] basic view componetns;
-- [x] Emmet-style CSS classes
-- [ ] Fragment caching with syntax tree cache keys [WIP]
-- [ ] Rails interoperability
-- [ ] Performance optimization
-- [ ] Through, through, through tests and careful security review

-After the 1.0 release, the plan is to begin working on:
-1. integration with Stimulus Reflex; and
-2. a library of pre-built Tailwind Phlex components.

 If you want to help out, you can contribute by opening an issue or PR.
 You can also [book a pairing session](https://savvycal.com/joeldrapper/pair) with me.
 If you work for a company that would benefit from Phlex, I accept [sponsorships](https://github.com/sponsors/joeldrapper) through GitHub.

-## Usage
+# Usage

 ### Basic Component